OTGApps/WSCrime/Readme.md

 You can get the app one of two ways:

-1. Clone this repos and run it in the siumlator (or on a device if you are a registered Apple Developer). ```git clone git@github.com:markrickert/2.
-WSCrimeMap.git```
+1. Clone this repos and run it in the siumlator (or on a device if you are a registered Apple Developer). ```git clone git://github.com/markrickert/WSCrime.git```
 2. Get it from the iTunes App Store:

 [![image](http://ax.phobos.apple.com.edgesuite.net/images/web/linkmaker/badge_appstore-lrg.gif)](http://click.linksynergy.com/fs-bin/stat?id=**BiWowje1A&offerid=146261&type=3&subid=0&tmpid=1826&RD_PARM1=http%253A%252F%252Fitunes.apple.com%252Fus%252Fapp%252Fwinston-salem-crime-map%252Fid472546582%253Fmt%253D8%2526uo%253D4%2526partnerId%253D30)